ErandBizati/TravelEye/README.md

   You can add or remove any frequencies on this list.
 Keep in mind that all values are in MHz.
 The effective frequency range this device can scan for is 24 – 1766 MHz

   *Caution: The length of the list affects the length of scans.
-Adding too many frequencies can slow down the scan time. *
+Adding too many frequencies can slow down the scan time*.

 ### Threshold
   This value represents the strength of the signal for it to be considered found.
 TravelEye collects data for all signals that were on the search list, however it only shows signals that we found to be above the threshold.